alig2039/pharmacy_stock/README.md

     * As a Clerk I want to add a new sale and modify existing sales records.
     * As a Clerk I want to view the Stock in the System so that I am able to know which items are in stock before i can add a sales record.
     * As a Clerk I want to view the Customers in the System so that I am able to know which Customers can buy product.
-    * As a Cleark I expect to be able to view the Suppliers in the System so that i am able to know Suppliers from whom the product comes.
+    * As a Clerk I expect to be able to view the Suppliers in the System so that i am able to know Suppliers from whom the product comes.

 * Supervisor/Manager Goals
     * As a Supervisor I want to add, modify and delete existing sales records.
     * As a Supervisor I want to add, modify and delete existing Customers so that they can be available for selection when adding new Sales records.
     * As a Supervisor I want to add, modify and delete existing Stock so that Sales are made according to accurately existing stock.
     * As a Supervisor I want to add, modify and delete existing suppliers so that new stock records can be added.
     * As a Supervisor I want be able to activate newly registered users and assign the right groups and rights to them.
-I want to also be able to delete or deactivate user accounts of staff nolonger with the company.
+I want to also be able to delete or deactivate user accounts of staff no longer with the company.

     ## Authetication / Managerial Login
 * The manager will be given the first login credentials that have been created through Django and from then onwards he can allocate rights to the different users.
 These credentials will also be provided to the examiner for easier access.